ncschroeder/LeetCode-Problems/Design_Twitter.md

 ### Difficulty: Medium
 ### [Link](https://leetcode.com/problems/design-twitter/)

-As mentioned in the README, this is a unique problem since it's 1 of 3 LeetCode problems I've done, and the only problem in this repo, that requires you to implement a class.
+As mentioned in the README, this is a unique problem since it's 1 of 2 LeetCode problems I've done, and the only problem in this repo, that requires you to implement a class.

+As of January 16<sup>th</sup>, 2024; this problem is called "Design Twitter".
+I wonder if LeetCode is ever going to rename it to "Design X". :thinking:

 ### Description

 Design a simplified version of Twitter where users can post tweets, follow/unfollow another user, and is able to see the 10 most recent tweets in the user's news feed.

 Implement the `Twitter` class: